 FRD-M3: If a user is banned, they cannot send chat messages in that stream or any future streams by that streamer.

 FRD-M4: Mutes are temporary.
-The user’s chat messages are hidden for a specified duration.
+The user’s chat messages are hidden for the rest of the workout.

 Reporting